edwarddramirez/lobbying-market/README.md

 2. **Data Cleaning and Preparation**: The collected data undergoes cleaning and preprocessing to handle missing values, format inconsistencies, and ensure compatibility for analysis.

 3. **Correlation Analysis**: We perform statistical analysis to explore any potential correlations between lobbying expenditure, company total assets, and stock price movements.
+We mainly focus on the *Lobbying Ratio* and the *Relative Market Performance*, as defined in Slide #3 of the main presentation file.

-4. **Modelling**: Based on the insights gained from the correlation analysis, we may develop predictive models to forecast stock price movements based on lobbying activities and other factors.
+4. **Modelling**: We performed linear regression on the *Lobbying Ratio* and the *Relative Market Performance*.
+We also built classification models to determine whether or not the *Lobbying Ratio* can be used to infer if a company's stock price movement exceeds that of the S&P 500.

 ## Usage